eclipse-hono/hono/site/documentation/content/concepts/device-provisioning/index.md

 If the Device Registry implementation provides the [Management API]({{< ref "/api/management" >}}), this could be done in a single step.
 For details refer to the [Tenant API specification]({{< ref "/api/tenant#trusted-ca-format" >}}).

+The Device Registry generates a unique device identifier during auto-provisioning.
+If *auto-provisioning-device-id-template* is configured in the corresponding tenant's CA entry, then the device registry generates the device identifier based on the configured template.
+If not configured, then a random unique device identifier is generated.
+Refer to the [Device Registry Management API]({{< ref "/api/management#tenants/createTenant" >}}) for more details on how to configure a tenant's trusted CA authority for that.

 ##### Step 2: Connect an unregistered Device to Hono

 {{< figure src="auto-provisioning.svg" alt="A unregistered device connects to a protocol adapter which uses the Credentials API to provision it" title="Automatic Provisioning of a Device" >}}